dedalus-enterprise-architect/ea-k8s-resources/README.md

 It follows the list:

-* Automation Tools - interacting with cluster objects from a POD
+* cronJob - interacting with cluster objects from inside a POD